erdogant/findpeaks/docs/source/Topology.rst

     results = fp.fit(X)
     # The output contains multiple variables
     print(results.keys())
-    # dict_keys(['Xraw', 'Xproc', 'Xdetect', 'Xranked', 'persistence', 'peak', 'valley', 'groups0'])
+    # dict_keys(['Xraw', 'Xproc', 'Xdetect', 'Xranked', 'persistence', 'groups0'])

 The output is a dictionary containing multiple variables that can be of use for follow-up analysis.
 Note thet output is slighty different to that of the 1d-vector.
+Details about the input/output parameters can be found here: :func:`findpeaks.findpeaks.findpeaks.peaks2d`
-Details about the input/output parameters can be found here: :func:`findpeaks.findpeaks.findpeaks.peaks2d` The output variables **Xdetect** and **Xranked** has the same shape as the input data.
-The elements with value > 0 depict a region of interest.
+The output variables **Xdetect** and **Xranked** is in the same shape as the input image and contains the detected peaks/valleys (high=best peak and low=best valley).
+The key **persistence** is a dataframe containing the x,y coordinates and more information about the peaks/valleys.
+See api-docstrings for more information.

 Plot the image with the detected peaks: